YonahKarp/cppEdit/README.md

 If you want the 3D printable prototype case files, start here:
 [justtypeleaf.com/prototype-files](https://justtypeleaf.com/prototype-files?entry=home)

+To view the updated LVGL version of this application see  here: github.com/YonahKarp/cppEditLVGL

 ## Features

 - Boots straight into a writing interface